-In 1928 and 1941, the remains of approximately 800 Chinese men buried in Block 14 were disinterred and sent to China for reburial.
-In 1952 Multnomah County, which owned Lone Fir, built the two-story Morrison Building on Block 14.
+Over time the remains of approximately 800 Chinese people buried at the site were disinterred and sent to China for reburial.
+In 1952 Multnomah County, which owned Lone Fir, built the two-story Morrison Building on the site.
 Fifty years passed.
-By then the county had transferred ownership of the cemetery to Metro, but retained Block 14.
+By then the county had transferred ownership of the cemetery to Metro, but retained the southwest corner of the cemetery.
 It planned to demolish the Morrison Building and sell the land for development.

 In 2007, Lone Fir Cemetery was listed on the National Register of Historic Places.
 In 2008, the first master plan for the cemetery was complete.
-The plan includes a memorial garden to honor the people who were buried at Block 14.
+The plan includes a memorial garden to honor the people who were buried there.

 The Metro Council intends to formally adopt a name for the site through a resolution after a period of community engagement, with the goal of choosing a name that honors the site’s history and legacy.

 Funding for the project comes from Metro’s 2019 parks and nature bond measure, and project staff are embarking on community engagement and project design ahead of construction.